Bohemia Interactive: Current projects

 In 2012, Dean Hall, an employee at Bohemia working on Arma 3, released a massively popular mod for Arma 2 named DayZ, which includes zombies as the game's main enemies.
 Its popularity led to a resurgence in Arma 2s sales, with registered players count being raised from 500,000 to one million.
 Impressed with the success of DayZ, Bohemia appointed Hall to fully capitalize on it by leading the development of a standalone DayZ video game, which ensured that he would not be limited by the restraints of Arma 2.
 While the main goal is to transit the mod into an entirely new game, the team also intended to add more content such as base-building and improved crafting.
 Hall eventually left Bohemia in 2014, and the game remained in early access more than five years after its release in December 2013 with a final alpha release in December 2018.

 In November 2016, the company announced Bohemia Incubator, a platform for the development of experimental games.
 According to Bohemia Interactive, the incubator aimed at testing designs and concepts and getting the community involved in game development, as well as being the guidance of Bohemia's other technologies including its Enfusion engine and supporting services.
 Two titles were announced as part of the incubator.
 This includes Ylands, an adventure game, and Argo, a free-to-play shooter without microtransactions released in June 2017.
 The company is also working on Vigor, a survival game powered by Unreal Engine for the Xbox One.

 Tencent acquired a minority stake in Bohemia in February 2021.

-The company had announced a live stream for May 17 19:00 CEST, during the livestream they released Arma Reforger calling it a "milestone on the long road to Arma 4..."
-Arma Reforger is a test bed for their new engine Enfusion.
+The company had announced a live stream for May 17 19:00 CEST, during the livestream it released Arma Reforger calling it a "milestone on the long road to Arma 4..."
+Arma Reforger is a test bed for its new engine Enfusion.
 On the same livestream Bohemia announced that Arma 4 is in development, but did not give a definitive release date.